prathameshk867/prathameshk867.github.io/_pages/about.md

 network behavior have shown a strain-controlled rigidity transition.
 When subjected to finite incremental shear deformation, the networks transition from floppy to rigid states at a critical strain threshold depending on the network connectivity and geometry.
 This transition exhibits rich critical phenomena and is second-order in nature.
 </p>
-<p>Here are some movies that demonstrate their mechanical behavior:</p>

 <!-- <div><img class="bg-white p-3 text-center my-3" src="/images/phasediagramschematic.png" class="img-fluid rounded" alt="phasediagramschematic" width="300"> -->
 <!-- </div> -->
 <div class="bg-white p-3 text-center my-3">